 5. Disinfecting wooden cutting boards

-- If you want more cleaning tips for the kitchen check 25 kitchen cleaning hacks.
+- If you want more cleaning tips for the kitchen have a look at 25 kitchen cleaning hacks.

 Unpleasant smells can be removed from the carpet by putting some vinegar on the affected spot, followed by a sprinkling of baking soda.
 Rub the two together with a finger or a brush.
 Let dry and vacuum.